Caffeine & Sleep Guide

 I can sleep fine after coffee.
 Do I still need to stop?

 You might fall asleep, but your sleep quality likely suffers.
-Studies show that caffeine near bedtime reduces the amount of Deep Sleep (SWS) you get, which is crucial for physical recovery.
+Research suggests that caffeine near bedtime can reduce the amount of deep slow-wave sleep you get, which plays an important role in physical recovery.

 Related Pages